KA Representation in Congress

 Republican, Virginia 8th

-Thomas Oh was defeated by incumbent Democratic congressman Don Beyer.
+Thomas Oh, who ran for the Republican nomination unopposed, was defeated by incumbent Democratic congressman Don Beyer.

 Democrat, California 45th